lwz7512/portfolio/source/_posts/Finally-I-am-here.md

 I believe that I have much to learn in my field(Front-end/Mobile App Dev), even working on these stuff for more than 10 years, there still remains much new untouched.
 By reviewing the works/projects of past couples of years, I found that It's too miserable, no success, no proud, no value...

-This year, 2018, keep learning , writing, participating community, doing something valuable stuff, even tiny.
+This year, 2018, keep learning , writing blog, participating in open source projects, doing something valuable stuff, even tiny.
 Forget those nonsense and bullshit politics, focus on my mission, go, now!